 Only Buy Things on Sale or Clearance

-If you want to start extreme couponing, you need to be extreme in what you purchase.
+If you want to start extreme couponing, you need to be extreme in purchasing.
 Only buy things that are on sale or clearance.
 This will make it easier to start couponing because your mindset has changed only to find a sale price.